MichaelWakahe/SQL/PostgreSQL/PostgreSQL Tutorial/README.md

-# Project Title
+# PostgreSQL Tutorial

-These are SQL samples tested on PostgreSQL 11.4.
+These are SQL samples tested on PostgreSQL 12.
 They are derived from [PostgreSQL Tutorial](http://www.postgresqltutorial.com)

 ## Getting Started